 You can also expand templates with the Tab key.

 Use one of the following ways to bind the "TemplateExpand" command to the Tab key:

 The example below shows how to expand the "g3x2" template with the Tab key in XAML to create a grid with three columns and two rows.

 The default CodeRush configuration does not interfere with Visual Studio features such as IntelliSense.
 IntelliSense prevents the Space or Tab key from expanding templates because this key confirms the IntelliSense suggestion.
 You should press Esc to close the IntelliSense suggestions window and then press Space to expand a template.
 You can also force the templates to expand in the IDE | IntelliSense options page.

-Code templates are combinable, for example, you can combine the "r" (for return) template with the "t" (for true) templates and use the "rt" template to insert the return true statement.
-The same principle is used to declare typed members and variables: you can add a type mnemonic to each member or variable template to make it expand to the correct type.
+Code templates allow you to declare typed members and variables.
+For example, you can add a type mnemonic to each member template or variable template to make it expand to the correct type.
+The screencast below shows how to expand the "ps" template to create a string type property.

 CodeRush expands different templates depending on the context.
 For instance, you can use the "vs" template to create a string type member variable if the caret is inside a class.

 you can create a local variable of type string if a caret is inside a method.